ProgramCrafter/salsa-iwj-otter/README.md

 Resetting/restoring things after tests, updating server, etc.
 -------------------------------------------------------------

-After the server is updated, you can just ^C and restart it.
-Games are constantly saved (although there is a 1s lag on the most frequently udpated game state).
+After the server is updated, you can just `^C` and restart it.
+Games are constantly saved (although there is an up-to-1s lag on the most frequently udpated game state).

 If you want to clear out the server state, delete the files `[ag]-*`